natesymer/FHSTwitterEngine/README.markdown

 You should probably [email](mailto:nate@natesymer.com) me with suggestions.

 - OS X OAuth login window
-- Add custom objects for profile settings
+- Custom objects for profile settings
-- Have the OAuth method not require a view controller to be passed
-- POST requests returning data like GET requests

-**Don't Email Me Saying It Doesn't Work**
+**Debugging 101 for outsource developers**

-The first thing you should do is spend an hour trying to fix the problem yourself.
+Before emailing me, spend an hour trying to fix the problem yourself.
 Don't go wild and try to change everything, just trace back your steps, and look closely at details.
 Don't program by permutation.

-A common issue seems to be an `#import` loop.
-This is usually solved by, you guessed it, tracing back your steps.
-The `#import` loop happens when file A imports file B which imports file A. The loop is given away by a compile error, multiple declarations of class X.
+One common issue appears to be an `#import` loop.
+This happens when class *a* imports class *b* which, in turn, imports class *a*.
+Usually, the compiler will give you a warning that should look like: *"multiple declarations of class x"*.
+However, this warning/error can appear from multiple declarations of class x, so be careful.

 If after an hour, you have no solution and your problem is in your code, I don't want to hear it.
-I'm not getting paid to do the job you should be capable of doing.
+I'm not getting paid to do your job (that you should be capable of doing yourself).